Mia Doi Todd

 Miss Place the Mist

 David Torn is a noted American jazz guitarist, of the 'not afraid to experiment' variety, to the point where much of his work is probably not considered 'jazz' at all by purists.
 Like many (most?) jazz musicians, his discography is complex, as he's played with many different bands, plus collaborations, albums as bandleader etc. 2007's Prezens credits the other musicians on the sleeve, after Torn's name and the album title, but is clearly his project, led by his vision(s) of how the music should progress, including laptop glitches (not a pleasant sound, frankly) and more guitar tones than you can shake a stick at.
 My chief criticism of the album is its overall length, not to mention that of several of the longer tracks, which tend to drift off into aimless noodling.

 Craig Taborn adds some long, reverbed (real?)
-Mellotron flute notes to Structural Functions Of Prezens, key-click present (prezens?) and correct, and despite various string sounds cropping up here and there, that would appear to be it.
+Mellotron flute notes to Structural Functions Of Prezens, key-click present (prezens?) and correct but, despite various string sounds cropping up here and there, that would appear to be it.
 So; a forward-looking jazz guitar album, not for everyone, but definitely for someone.
 Not for Mellotron enthusiasts, though.